 Both.
 All new clients work with me for a minimum of six months, during which time we’ll develop and implement a comprehensive financial plan.
 After that initial period, some clients choose to move forward with the plan on their own, while others prefer the ongoing relationship with Ford Financial.
 In either case, we design the engagement to suit your financial world and goals.
 (You can learn more on our Services page.)

 Do you provide investment management services?

 Yes, but I do not require that clients have me manage their investments.
 I’ve found that this flexibility allows me to tailor my services to the needs, preferences, and style of my clients.
-Whether or not I’m actually managing investments, I provide investment advice to clients as part of my comprehensive financial planning services.
+Whether or not I’m actually managing investments, I provide investment advice to clients (including specific investment recommendations across all accounts) as part of my comprehensive financial planning services.

 What do you charge for investment management services?

 Investment management is priced into the ongoing, flat monthly fee for comprehensive planning, so I do not charge a separate fee (such as a percentage of assets under management).

 Do you have an asset or income minimum for clients?

 No. Because I base my fee on complexity (and not a percentage of assets or net worth), I am able to serve clients without imposing an asset minimum.
 As far as investment management, I usually do not manage accounts below $25k, and instead for smaller accounts will help clients open and manage accounts at a low cost brokerage firm or a robo-advisor.

 No. However, as a CPA, I do develop financial plans and provide recommendations with an eye toward tax consequences and efficiencies.
 I often recommend a local CPA for clients who need a tax accountant.